Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Background

-We use a term ``spot work platform'' to refer non-regular labor market provided by Timee, the huge online platform in Japan.\footnote{According to the Japan Spot Work Association (JASWA), ``spot work" refers to employment contracts for short-hour, one-off work engagements that are facilitated through digital platforms.
-These platforms serve as intermediaries that match job offers with available workers—often on a same-day or near-term basis—and rely on digital technologies to streamline the processes of matching, contracting, and compensation.
+We use the term ``spot work platform'' to refer to the non-regular labor market provided by Timee.\footnote{According to the Japan Spot Work Association (JASWA), ``spot work'' refers to employment contracts for short-hour, one-off work engagements that are facilitated through digital platforms.
+These platforms serve as intermediaries that match job offers with available workers---often on a same-day or near-term basis---and rely on digital technologies to streamline matching, contracting, and compensation.
 JASWA plays a central role in promoting sound practices in the sector by issuing guidelines for legal compliance, offering interpretations of labor laws, and supporting proper labor management.
 In particular, it emphasizes the use of digital infrastructure to reduce the administrative burden traditionally associated with employment, including time tracking, wage calculation, and performance evaluation.
-This description draws on information provided by the association's official overview and published guidelines (\url{https://www.jaswa.or.jp/about/}; \url{https://jaswa.or.jp/pdf/spotwork_gudeline_v2.pdf}).} This platform operates as an on-demand staffing platform designed to connect businesses with temporary workers for short-term jobs through the app.
-The primary users of the platform are individuals seeking flexible, task-based employment rather than long-term positions and establishments seeking for short-term workers.
-Workers can register on the platform for free and immediately gain access to job offers from various companies, with the platform streamlining the process of matching workers with available shifts across industries such as food, retail, and logistics.

-The platform’s business model allows workers to browse and accept jobs without the need for a traditional hiring process.
-Instead of charging a subscription fee, the platform earns revenue through fees paid by the businesses utilizing the service.
-30\% of contracted payments are paid by businesses to the platform as revenue.
-This arrangement benefits both companies and workers by offering flexible, short-term employment opportunities while avoiding the formalities and commitments of long-term contracts.
-The platform's simplicity and immediacy are attractive particularly for workers looking to fit employment around their schedules.
+This description draws on information provided by the association's official overview and published guidelines (\url{https://www.jaswa.or.jp/about/}; \url{https://jaswa.or.jp/pdf/spotwork_gudeline_v2.pdf}).} Timee is the leading online platform in Japan's spot-work market, given its scale relative to comparable platforms.\footnote{As of 2024, major spot-work platforms exhibit the following scale: Timee (approximately 230{,}000 registered establishments; PR TIMES \url{https://prtimes.jp/main/html/rd/p/000000222.000036375.html} ), Sharefull (approximately 55{,}000 corporate registrations; Sharefull Info \url{https://sharefull.com/information/6602/} ), and Mercari Hallo (approximately 50{,}000 registered stores; HRog \url{https://hrog.net/knowledge/122159/}).} As of 2024, more than 7 million workers were registered on the platform---more than 10\% of Japan's labor force of roughly 70 million---illustrating its significant reach in the country's labor market.
+The platform connects businesses with temporary workers for short-term jobs through a mobile app.